Ana Bermudez, founder of TAGit, an app that allows you to buy the clothing featured on your favorite TV shows.

 The path to funding can be more complicated for entrepreneurs born outside of the U.S. “There are a lot of cultural differences,” Rodrigo Santoyo says through a translator.
 In 2004 Rodrigo and his brother Filiberto emigrated from Mexico to Denver, Colorado, and hoped to start a food-truck business.
 They weren’t aware how much a credit history would help, and they didn’t have one.
 “In Mexico, credit is used very little,” Rodrigo explains.
 When they applied for funding, their application was rejected.

 Referred to Accion by the Mi Casa Resource Center, they learned how to start a credit history and then secure a loan.
 “We were able to find a lot of good people willing to help and provide education and resources for understanding how to manage your business and navigate the systems here,” Rodrigo says.
-Since then he and his brother have purchased a second food truck and are hoping to expand someday into a brick-and-mortar restaurant chain.
+When they received their loan to help them purchase their second food truck in 2016, Rodrigo and Filiberto hoped to eventually expand into a restaurant chain.
+Since then, they have opened two brick-and-mortar locations in 2017.

 Ana Bermudez, Mende Cardona, the Santoyos brothers, and their fellow small-business owners are the people who create almost two-thirds of all new jobs in America and almost half the private-sector output of the U.S. economy.
 That’s why organizations like Accion, the SBDC, and others get the support of government agencies and financial giants like JPMorgan Chase.